 Residents of American Samoa.
 If you are a bona fide resident of American Samoa for the entire year, you can exclude from gross income all income from sources in American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands (other than amounts for services performed as an employee of the United States or any of its agencies).
-You do this by filing Form 1040 and attaching Form 4563 to your return.
+For more information about this exclusion, get Publication 570, Tax Guide for Individuals With Income From U.S. Possessions.